malixian/clockwork/README.md

 At least 3 machines are required in order to run Clockwork (1 worker, 1 controller, 1 client).

 Clockwork can run without GPUs using an emulated worker.

+The binaries used below exist in Clockwork's `build` directory

 ### 1. Start one or more workers